Ramapo for Children | Evaluated Learning Experience

 June 2021- Present.

-Major topics taught in this course include child and adolescent development, recreation, educational psychology and child and youth development.
+Major topics include child and adolescent development, recreation, educational psychology and child and youth development.

-In the lower division baccalaureate/associate degree category, 1 semester hour in Education, Psychology, Youth Development, Interdisciplinary Studies, or general elective (6/21).
+In the lower division baccalaureate/associate degree category, 1 semester hour in Education, Psychology, Youth Development, Interdisciplinary Studies, or as a general elective (6/21).